 Unlike the competition, EDvestinU Student Loan Programs focus on stakeholders — the hard–working parents and college–bound students.

-Proceeds from the EDvestinU Loan Programs support monthly scholarships and college access activities in 100% of N.H. public high schools.
+Proceeds from the EDvestinU Loan Programs support scholarships and college access activities in 100% of N.H. public high schools.

 The opportunity to remove a cosigner from your loan(s) after 24 months of consecutive and on–time payments